A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 Getting to know the area and the Kuala Lumpur attractions is a priority with any destination you visit for the first time or return.

-You don’t want to spend too much time wondering what you need to do upon arrival; it’s essential to plan and get stuck into your trip from the outset, as your Kuala Lumpur itinerary will soon fill up you’ll wonder where the time went.
+You don’t want to spend too much time wondering what you must do upon arrival; planning and getting stuck into your trip from the outset is essential.
+Your Kuala Lumpur itinerary will soon fill up, and you’ll wonder where the time went.

 A stroll around Perdana Botanical Gardens

-Inside the gardens, there is a variety of things going on, from the Orchard/Hibiscus Gardens to the large Amphitheatre with occasional entertainment and a vast playground with castles and monkey bars for eager kids to climb for a bit of self-amusement.
+Inside the gardens are various activities, from the Orchard/Hibiscus Gardens to the large Amphitheatre with occasional entertainment and a vast playground with castles and monkey bars for eager kids to climb for a bit of self-amusement.

 The Lake Garden is the biggest attraction inside the Botanical Gardens.
-You can experience a relaxing stroll around the water, view the perfectly landscaped gardens seen throughout, be mesmerised by fountains, and go over a walking bridge to the central islands that offer more gardens and shaded infrastructure for further relaxing in the shade.
+You can experience a relaxing stroll around the water, view the perfectly landscaped gardens, be mesmerised by fountains, and cross a walking bridge to the central islands, offering more gardens and shaded infrastructure for further relaxation.

-Other attractions near the Botanical Gardens include the Butterfly House and Bird Park, which requires an admission fee, and you could make a whole day out of it if you wish to visit the big three attractions in the area.
+Other attractions near the Botanical Gardens include the Butterfly House and Bird Park, which require an admission fee.
+If you wish to visit the big three attractions in the area, you could make a whole day out of it.

-Time to spend at Botanical Gardens: Depending on time restraints, anything from 2-3 hours.
+Time to spend at Botanical Gardens: Any 2-3 hours, depending on time restraints.

-Enjoy a Gardens tour in KL with Klook and further explore the city!
+Enjoy a garden tour in KL with Klook and further explore the city!

 Perdana Botanical Gardens.